 Historical references – part fact, part fiction

 Some of the quotations or words of the characters are real, actual historical text, while others are not.
-I checked a number and some are so old that I assume they can only be found in genealogical and Civil War archives, while others are books that can still be found online (examples below).
+I checked a number of them, and some are so old that I assume they can only be found in genealogical and Civil War archives, while others are books that can still be found online (examples below).

 The main spectres doing the talking in this sort of choir, completing each other’s sentences, are “roger bevins iii”, “hans vollman”, “the reverend everly thomas” and of course “willy lincoln” – the author’s lower case, not mine.

-[Referring to the disinterment and rough handling by the living, of another corpse, and Willie Lincoln’s corpse being handled by his father, President Lincoln.
-Note, line breaks, indents, grammar and punctuation are verbatim as in the book.
+This quote, below, is about the disinterment and rough handling by the living, of another corpse, and about Willie Lincoln’s corpse being handled by his father, President Lincoln.
+Note that the line breaks, indents, grammar and punctuation are verbatim as in the book.
 The speakers’ names are given after their words, not before:

 During the telling of what happens to both Lincolns, the father and the son, in the bardo, the author introduces 166 characters (one reader took the trouble to count them).
 The major characters each have their own backstory and their own voice (parole).
 Some are tragic, others funny.